rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *I see you have finished the Earth trial.
 You are half way there!* - said the spectre encouragingly as she opened her arm, gesturing to something on the ground to stand up - *Didn't you have friends?* - she added casually to the conversation.
 The sand below her feet danced to compose six benches of intricate finesse and patterns indistinguishable from where Sam stood up.

 *"Ye... yes?
-There are coming, will be here at any second!"* - he added.
+They are coming, will be here at any second!"* - he added.
 He had inflated his chest in an attempt to look more menacing to the spectre in the shadows, though he did it in an attempt to find his courage back.

 *Good.
 We are waiting!* - whispered another voice on Sam's left ear.